 Justice Reinvestment in Connecticut

 Between 2003 and 2004, the CSG Justice Center worked with Connecticut state leaders to analyze Connecticut’s criminal justice data, interview stakeholders from across the criminal justice system, and develop data-driven policy options designed to reduce corrections spending and increase public safety.
-With overwhelming bipartisan support, in 2004, Connecticut became the first state in the country to enact justice reinvestment legislation, which:
+With overwhelming bipartisan support, in 2004, Connecticut became the first state in the country to enact Justice Reinvestment legislation, which

-The state reinvested $13 million into reentry programs and initiatives in FY2005.
-After enactment of the law, individuals housed out of state returned to Connecticut and recidivism rates, measured as return to prison within two years following release, decreased 2 percentage points between 2004 and 2008.
+The state reinvested $13 million in reentry programs and initiatives in 2005.
+After enactment of the law, individuals housed out of state returned to Connecticut, and recidivism rates, measured as return to prison within two years following release, decreased 2 percentage points between 2004 and 2008.
 In 2006, the legislature established within the Office of Policy and Management the Criminal Justice Policy and Planning Division, which is charged with promoting a more effective and cohesive criminal justice system.
 Connecticut went from having one of the highest prison growth rates in the country in 2002 to having one of the most rapidly declining prison populations in 2013.